up-n-atom/8311/fragments/att-inc-bgw/pre-config.md

 ## Pre-configuration

-Before beginning the ONT configuration, ensure you have addressed the following networking requirements to prevent authentication lockouts.
+Before beginning the ONT configuration, ensure you have addressed the following networking requirements to enable successful communication with the PON.

 ### DHCP MAC Spoofing